cloud-gov/cg-site/_docs/technology/platform-protections.md

 weight: 30
 ---

-As a multi-tenant platform hosting web applications, cloud.gov experiences frequent attacks and ongoing malicious traffic.
-The goal of these attacks may be to exploit vulnerabilities, to compromise infrastructure, or to deny service altogether.
+Applications and services on the internet experience frequent attacks, probes, and other malicious traffic.
+Threat actors making malicious requests may aim to exploit vulnerabilities, compromise infrastructure, or deny service to legitimate clients of your applications.

-Given the multitude of applications and application types running on cloud.gov, there is a much greater diversity of attacks experienced by the overall platform than those faced by any single application operating on cloud.gov.
-Thus, in order to keep all of our customers' applications safe from a variety of attacks, cloud.gov includes multiple layers of defense against different types of attacks.
+As a multi-tenant platform, cloud.gov observes a diverse and frequent number of attacks.
+We are constantly improving our defenses to keep your applications online and unaffected by high-traffic-volume attacks against the platform and our customers.
+To achieve this, cloud.gov includes multiple layers of defense against different types of attacks.

-These protections are not just intended to protect individual tenants from attack, but also to preserve multi-tenancy by preventing large traffic volumes to one customer application affecting other customer applications.

 ## Blocking known malicious patterns